A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 8. How do they engage with their community – any local beach clean-ups?

-9. Where is this mysterious business development lab they display?
+9. Where is this mysterious innovation lab they showcase?

 10. What fuels their company culture – free bagels or flexible hours?

-11. And, whether you decide to ignore this or go full-bore into rolling out our solution, why am I engrossed in this video instead of sipping coffee?
+11. And, ultimately, why am I engrossed in this video instead of sipping coffee?

 Showcasing Top-Tier Company History Videos